PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 {{< note >}}
-You must configure FC SAN Zoning to allocate and mask those LUNs (volumes) to the target WWNs beforehand so that Kubernetes hosts can access them.
+You must configure FC SAN Zoning to allocate and mask those LUNs (volumes) to the target WWNs beforehand so that PlaidCloud hosts can access them.
 {{< /note >}}

-See the [fibre channel example](https://github.com/kubernetes/examples/tree/master/staging/volumes/fibre_channel) for more details.
+See the [fibre channel example](https://github.com/PlaidCloud/examples/tree/master/staging/volumes/fibre_channel) for more details.

 ### flocker (deprecated) {#flocker}